keycloakify/oidc-spa/README.md

 And with the [advanced exfiltration model enabled](https://docs.oidc-spa.dev/resources/token-exfiltration-defence), the security guarantees of a frontend-based approach become _theoretically equivalent_ to backend-based token exchange.

-I say “theoretically” not because users might misconfigure oidc-spa, the library refuses to start unless all requirements are met, but because this equivalence ultimately depends on the correctness of oidc-spa’s own hardening implementation.
+I say “theoretically” not because users might misconfigure oidc-spa (the library refuses to start unless all requirements are met), but because this equivalence ultimately depends on the correctness of oidc-spa’s own hardening implementation.
 Backend flows avoid this concern entirely since tokens never enter the execution environment in the first place.

 One clear advantage BetterAuth has over oidc-spa is better SSR (Server-Side Rendering) support.
 In the oidc-spa model, authentication is handled entirely on the client, which makes it challenging to integrate with traditional full-stack frameworks that depend on server-side rendering.

 Currently, the only SSR-capable framework we support is TanStack Start, which provides the low-level primitives required to render as much as possible on the server while deferring user-specific components to the client.
-We won’t pretend this is a small limitation, it significantly restricts what can actually be SSR’d.
-In practice, you can only server render content that’s identical for every user (such as the marketing pages and layout), while everything user-dependent must be rendered client-side.
+We won’t pretend this is a small limitation; it significantly restricts what can actually be SSR’d.
+In practice, you can only server-render content that’s identical for every user (such as the marketing pages and layout), while everything user-dependent must be rendered client-side.

 This doesn’t hurt UX or performance, but it’s inherently less flexible than streaming fully authenticated server components to the client.
-That said, with TanStack Start, the abstractions are elegant enough that this separation is mostly transparent, it just works.
+That said, with TanStack Start, the abstractions are elegant enough that this separation is mostly transparent; it just works.

 When it comes to Next.js or React Router frameworks with server features, however, we currently can’t offer a convincing solution.

 The strength of oidc-spa lies elsewhere: it’s extremely lightweight, requiring no backend, no extra infrastructure, and scaling effortlessly at the edge.
 It’s fast, secure, and keeps your deployments simple.
-The trade-off is that SSR becomes more difficult, though, as shown in [the TanStack Start example](https://example-tanstack-start.oidc-spa.dev/), not impossible.
+The trade-off is that SSR becomes more difficult, though, as shown in [the TanStack Start example](https://example-tanstack-start.oidc-spa.dev/), but not impossible.

 ## Acknowledgment